 Avoid Auspicious events/ ceremonies during Dhanu Kharmas or inauspicious Pausha Maas

 The auspicious events or ceremonies, one has to avoid during Kharmas are as follows:

-According to Hindu Lunar calendar, inauspicious Pausha Maas begins with either Purnima (Full Moon) or Pratipada (New Moon) in the month of December, ends in January before the festival Makar Sankranti.
+According to the Hindu Lunar calendar, inauspicious Pausha Maas begins with either Purnima (Full Moon) or Pratipada (New Moon) in the month of December and ends in January before the festival Makar Sankranti.

-However the beginning and the end date of Pausha Maas or Paush Maas which comes during Dhanurmaas or Dhanu Surya transit, is based on the Hindu Lunar calendar, varies every year.
+However, the beginning and the end date of Pausha Maas or Paush Maas which comes during Dhanurmaas or Dhanu Surya Movement of planets in the sky in real time is based on the Hindu Lunar calendar and varies every year.

 Some of the events or ceremonies to be avoided, are as follows:

-Engagement, marriage, Namkaran Sanskar, Mundan, Grah Pravesh (a house-warming ceremony), laying foundation stone for an office, purchasing a new vehicle, new house or property.
+Engagement, marriage, Namkaran Sanskar, Mundan, Grah Pravesh (a housewarming ceremony), laying the foundation stone for an office, purchasing a new vehicle, new house, or property.

-One should avoid inauguration of a new office or investment in a new business.
-Even starting journey or travelling for the important work is not recommended.
+One should avoid the inauguration of a new office or investment in a new business.
+Even starting the journey or traveling for important work is not recommended.

-People can perform all important events or ceremonies after the end of one month’s inauspicious period during Kharmas.
+People can perform all important events or ceremonies after the end of one month’s inauspicious period during Kharmaas.

-Adhika Maas literally means extra month, is different from Malmas or Kharmaas, it does not come every year.
-It will be from 18th September to 16th October, 2020.
+Adhika Maas literally means extra month, which is different from Malmaas or Kharmaas, it does not come every year.
+It will be from 18th September to 16th October 2020.